Oriyans-sunset/Flappy-Bird-Clone/Flappy Bird Clone/README.md

-# flappy-bird-assets
+# flappy-bird-clone

-Assets to develop the Flappy Bird Game
+A Flappy Bird clone made using pygame